rayqu1126/SFV_ROM/README.md

 - Open **`SFVM3D_burgers.m`**, where the initial condition is defined by default.
 - To generate the **left plot**, vary `Nmode` from 10 to 50 (in increments of 5) and set `NHR = 4 * Ny^2` (no hyper-reduction).
-  The relative ROM error will be displayed automatically by the code.
+  Run the code, and the relative ROM error will be displayed automatically by the code.
 - To generate the **right plot**, fix `Nmode = 50` and vary `NHR` as
   `NHR = [5, 64, 128, 256, 512, 1024, 2048, 4096]`.
-  The corresponding relative ROM error will also be displayed automatically.
+  Run the code, and the corresponding relative ROM error will also be displayed automatically.

-### Table 2
+### Figures 2 & 3

+- Open **`SFVM3D_burgers.m`**, where the default initial condition is defined.
+- Set `Nmode` to either `10` or `20`.
+  The code will automatically generate and display the solution plots and statistical comparisons for both the full SFV method (using WENO with reconstructed fluxes) and the ROM.